COVID‑19 and the economy

 These interventions, which involve acquiring financial assets and lending to financial institutions, increase the size of the Bank’s balance sheet.
 This balance sheet expansion, in conjunction with our other actions, helps get the financial system functioning properly.
 A well-functioning financial system helps the economy recover once the restrictions to contain the virus have been lifted.

-Liquidity support for financial institutions
+Liquidity for individual financial institutions

 Given that the size and duration of the impact of COVID‑19 are highly uncertain, credit markets may become impaired.
 This is both because financial institutions face difficulties in obtaining funding for their lending as well as because they may become reluctant to lend in fear that many borrowers may be unable to pay.
 The problem of funding is partly system-wide and partly specific to individual institutions: in the context of market turmoil there is a generalized desire for safer assets, but even if that demand is satisfied in aggregate, some financial institutions may have difficulty obtaining funding.

-At the same time we have established a new Standing Term Liquidity Facility (STLF) to help banks better manage their liquidity risks and continue to provide their customers with access to credit.
+We established a new Standing Term Liquidity Facility (STLF) to help banks better manage their liquidity risks and continue to provide their customers with access to credit.
 To access the STLF, financial institutions can pledge a broader set of collateral, including mortgages, which significantly increases their funding capacity.
 The Bank of Canada encourages the use of the STLF by banks to help them continue to provide loans to households and businesses when they need it most.

 Our actions work together